Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 Link: Chase IHG

 The Chase IHG card is one of the Chase cards I gladly pay the annual fee on every year.
-You can earn a sign-up bonus of 60,000 IHG points and $50 statement credit after meeting minimum spending requirements.
+You can earn a sign-up bonus of 80,000 IHG points after meeting minimum spending requirements.
+Plus 5,000 bonus IHG points when you add an authorized user and make a purchase in the first 3 months of opening your account.

 Then use the points for inexpensive stays at IHG PointsBreaks hotels, which cost just 5,000 IHG points per night.
 Or use Points & Cash to stretch your points further.
 You can even use IHG points to go on a Disney World vacation with the family.